 As with many other aspects of injury prevention, education is the key to long-term helmet use.

-Education should start at home and include the educational system.
+- Education should start at home and include the educational system.
 Parents should be role models and wear helmets.
 Parents should encourage their children's friends to wear helmets.
 Reward your children for wearing helmets.

-Doctors and community groups can help instill positive behaviors.
+- Doctors and community groups can help instill positive behaviors.

 - In the case of motorcycles, most states have adopted laws requiring helmets for riders younger than 14 years of age, and many states have expanded the law to include riders of all ages.

 - No state requires helmets for bicycle riders of all ages, although many states require them for children.

-Several cities also require bicycle helmets for all riders.
+- Several cities also require bicycle helmets for all riders.

-As research into rider safety continues, efforts will continue to focus on educating people as to the benefits of helmet use.
+- As research into rider safety continues, efforts will continue to focus on educating people as to the benefits of helmet use.

-Young people are particularly influenced by early intervention and education and should reap the reward of fewer severe injuries.
+- Young people are particularly influenced by early intervention and education and should reap the reward of fewer severe injuries.
 Parents should explain the importance of a helmet and then insist on their use.